BSharmi/ETRM-identification/README.md

 The appended motif files are provided under Motif_db/all.motifs and Motif_db/known.motifs for convenience.
 The user can replace the known vertebrates motif files in HOMER with these two motif files.

-An snapshot of the motif database containing methylated motifs in addition to HOMER's known motifs (e.g. path = /home/bsharmi6/HOMER_custom/data/knownTFs/motifs/) is given below -
+An snapshot of the motif database containing a few methylated motifs in addition to HOMER's known motifs (e.g. path = /home/bsharmi6/HOMER_custom/data/knownTFs/motifs/) is given below -

 ![Motif files](https://github.com/BSharmi/TRM-identification/blob/master/Images/motif.png)